quanghuynguyen1902/jupiter-mcp-server/README.md

 ## Automatic Swap Execution

 If you've configured your environment with a Solana private key, Claude can now execute swaps directly without requiring you to sign transactions manually.
-This feature uses the private key from your `.env` file to:
+This feature uses the private key from your environment to:

 1. Get a quote for the swap
 2. Build the transaction